 - A concluding paragraph including a general assessment to include remarks made hereto and recommendations based on its stated purpose.

-The reviews are subject to the conditions described above for manuscript except for length.
+The reviews are subject to the conditions described above for the manuscript except for the length.
 The submitted book reviews should be 1000 words maximum.
-We also welcome your suggestions about the books to be reviewed with justifications why you deem it is important.
+We also welcome your suggestions about the books to be reviewed with justifications of why you deem it is important.
 We do not guarantee that we will review the book suggested.

 We do not pay our reviewers.
 But they are allowed to keep the book they reviewed.
 If you are willing to suggest a book for review or want to be one of our reviewers, please send us your short biography at firstname.lastname@example.org.